radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/who-is-this-for.md

 * I believe that we need a combined left brain-right brain approach for entrepreneurship
   * Business schools and "startup incubators" have a tendency to focus upon left-brain (practical) topics
-  * Creatives tend to shun business (and sometimes even success itself) viewing it as a corrupting and/or invalidating factor
+  * Creatives tend to shun right-brain activity, including business (and sometimes even success itself) viewing it as a corrupting and/or invalidating factor
   * Both approaches miss the mark - I believe that the ideal solution is somewhere in the middle